SquaredHelix/Futurehome-Writeup/CUBE 1V1-EU.md

 In order to reset you navigate to ```/opt/fimpui```, and if the folder ```/opt/fimpui/data``` exists then delete all contents inside of it and copy ```/opt/fimpui/defaults/config.json``` to ```/opt/fimpui/data/config.json```.
 Run ```systemctl restart fimpui``` to restart the service.

 The Thingsplex/FIMPUI web interface can now be viewed at port 8081 in a browser.
-The design of this interface is not great, but functionally it seems to work.
+The design of this interface is not great, but functionally it seems to do what it needs.

 Here is a zigbee smart plug that is paired from Thingsplex, appearing in the app.
-This demonstrates that devices should be available through this local interface.
+This demonstrates that hub paired devices should be available through this local interface.
+I am also able to control the state of this smart plug.

 <img src="CUBE 1V1-EU/assets/zigbee_adapters.png" alt="Thingsplex" height="300">
 <img src="CUBE 1V1-EU/assets/futurehome_app.jpg" alt="Futurehome app" height="300">